Programmerworld55/MERN-Application/README.md

 # MERN Stack CRUD Application

 ## Description
 This project is a full-stack web application built using the MERN stack (MongoDB, Express, React, Node.js).
 It demonstrates CRUD (Create, Read, Update, Delete) operations with data stored in a MongoDB database, showcasing the integration of modern web technologies.
+The backend is implemented in Node.js with Express, and the frontend is built using React with Vite for fast builds.

 ## Features
 - **Create**: Add new entries to the database.